mixserrm999/IOS-MOD-MENU-BETA/README.md

 ## HOW TO USE
 - Use 3 finger gesture to close the mod menu icon -
-- Use 2 finger gesture like the mod menu icon -
+- Use 2 finger gesture show the mod menu icon -
 - Provide customized user interface (UI) -
 - Support multi-touch control